cpfaff/rbefdata_paper/paper/rbefdata.md

 The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) portal is an open source data management platform developed within the BEF-China project.
-It adheres to standards like the Ecological Metadata Language for describing datasets with metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF.
+It adheres to standards like the Ecological Metadata Language [has to be cited!] for describing datasets with metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF.
 But its specialization makes it also very valuable to use in any other scientific domain that needs to deal with complex small and heterogeneous data.

-The portal offers a social component where researchers can shop datasets and write a paper proposals based on the datasets in the shopping cart.
+The portal offers a social component where researchers can shop datasets and write a paper proposals based on the datasets in their shopping cart.
 In the process of creating a proposal some information like a title, a rationale, an envisaged journal and date needs to be provided.
 Sending in a proposal a researcher asks for access to the datasets and provides the data owners with